 SENDCO Institute of Education National SEN Award Training Qualification In-house training from United Learning Courses run by local authority agencies - eg Educational Authority, Inclusion Outreach, MABS etc Understanding the complex needs of children with SEND and strategies that promote inclusivity.
-As above Class Teachers/Teaching Assistants Senior Leadership team/SENDCO Courses run by local As above authority agencies - eg Educational Authority, Inclusion Outreach, MABS, Children's Therapy services etc - external and in-house Link Governor Local Authority SEN Code of Practice Understanding of responsibilities to support SEND pupils in school.
+As above Class Teachers/Teaching Assistants Senior Leadership team/SENDCO Courses run by local authority agencies - eg Educational Authority, Inclusion Outreach, MABS, Children's Therapy services etc - external and in-house As above Link Governor Local Authority SEN Code of Practice Understanding of responsibilities to support SEND pupils in school.

-How do we involve children with SEN in their education?
+How do we involve children with SEND in their education?

 - When referrals to external agencies are made, children are often asked to fill in a 'This is Me' document.
-This asks them to share what is going well and what areas they would like support in. - Children on the SEND register have a 'Pupil Passport' (different to our Year 6 Passport) that is done in collaboration with children with SEND.
-Here, children get an opportunity to express their opinions about their strengths and to identify what assists their learning. - All children take part in an annual United Learning survey where they can share their opinions about school. - Children who have Special needs Support Plans (SSPs) discuss their targets with an adult in their class. - If your child has an EHCP or an Annual Review of their EHCP, then their views will be obtained before any meeting.
+This asks them to share what is going well and what areas they would like support in. - All children take part in an annual United Learning survey where they can share their opinions about school. - Children who have Special needs Support Plans (SSPs) or Pastoral Support Plans (PSPs) discuss their targets with an adult in their class. - If your child has an EHCP or an Annual Review of their EHCP, then their views will be obtained before any meeting.

-How do we listen to the views of pupils with SEN?
+How do we listen to the views of pupils with SEND?

 - When we make a referral to an outside agency, pupils are encouraged to complete a 'This is Me' document that gives their views about school. - Any allegations of bullying are taken very seriously.
-All information about this can be found in the Beacon View Bullying Policy which is available on our website. - Staff reflect on the findings of the pupil survey, and make changes where possible - Pupil voice is considered when staff do subject reviews.
+All information about this can be found in the Beacon View Bullying Policy which is available on our website. - Staff reflect on the findings of the pupil survey, and make changes where possible - Pupil voice is considered when staff do subject reviews - Our SEN Governor also collects pupil voice.